NCATS-Tangerine/kba-reasoner/README.md

 Application to create a proxy web service compliant with the [NCATS Translator Reasoner API](https://github.com/NCATS-Tangerine/NCATS-ReasonerStdAPI) which wraps the [Knowledge Beacon Aggregator](https://github.com/NCATS-Tangerine/beacon-aggregator).

+## Preparing the Code

+The client and server code was generated using the *'generator.sh'* shell script which uses the Swagger CodeGene Java jar.
+Since the two API's used here are somewhat stable for the moment, there is not normally any need to rerun the generator script to regenerate the stubs.
+In fact, running the scripts may be somewhat destructive for the code base unless carefully done.

+If you choose to regenerate the code (e.g. to use an updated versions of the APIs or substitute your own API), you should be aware of a few potential issues, discussed here:

+1. The Swagger 'python-flask' code generation is a slightly buggy, in that the core package hierarchy for the server models is not generated completely correctly (to Python module standards).
+Specifically, under the server/swagger_server directory, the module tree starting with *bio.knowledge* is ill-formed.
+Thus, a small bit of refactoring is required every time the 'server' code is regenerated, mainly:

+     a)   Move the __init__.py and base_model_.py classes from the monolithic directory named 'bio.knowledge.server.model' into the actual subdirectory path 'bio/knowledge/server/model'

+     b) To make this latter path fully Python module compliant, create an empty __init__.py file at each subdirectory of the actual subdirectory path 'bio/knowledge/server' (note, but keep intact the __init__.py file  which you moved over into 'bio/knowledge/server/model')

 ## Running the Application

 Two options: